bildlich/materialette/README.md

 Click on the icon in the menu bar and then on a color to copy its value to the clipboard.

 Paste a color code with CMD+V while the ms-colors window is open and it will tell you the name of the color.
+This works with hex codes (#8eb927) as well as tab-separated RGB codes (135 175 36).
+The latter is handy when you use macOS's Digital Color Meter.